thatguyinabeanie/vgc-bench/README.md

 ```

 # How to run
-In one terminal, navigate to `UT-masters-thesis` and run:
+In one terminal, navigate to `UT-masters-thesis/` and run:
 ```
 cd pokemon-showdown
 node pokemon-showdown start --no-security